sanjay-rb/docker-kubernetes-notes/README.md

 This repository contains notes and commands related to Docker and Kubernetes.

+> **Note**: This repository includes references to various Dockerfiles with names formatted like `Dockerfile [notes]`.
+When running these on your machine, be sure to remove the square brackets (`[]`) from the filename.
+Docker requires the file to be named exactly `Dockerfile`, without any extensions or additional characters.

 ## Manipulating Containers with Docker CLI

 1. **`docker run hello-world`**